10 Driving Tips to Stay Safe in Wet Weather

-While driving in heavy rain, you may find yourself in situations—whether it’s hydroplaning or finding yourself in a skid—that will tempt you to hit the brakes abruptly.
+While driving in wet weather, you may find yourself in situations—whether you’re hydroplaning or finding yourself in a skid—that will tempt you to hit the brakes abruptly.
 Do your best to curb that impulse.
 Brakes can be affected greatly by water, losing a bit of their power when wet, which can be disastrous in an emergency.
-Easing off the brakes, slowing down, and maintaining control of your vehicle is your best bet.
+Easing off the brakes, slowing down and maintaining control of your vehicle is your best bet.

 Keep both hands on the wheel

 Control is of utmost importance when driving in wet weather.
 After all, you need to be in command of your vehicle should an incident occur, and having both hands on the wheel while driving in the rain (no snacking or fiddling with the radio!) will ensure you can get out of a sticky situation quickly and efficiently.

 Here are more things you’re doing in your car—but shouldn’t.